sourcegraph/about/handbook/product/design/index.md

 ### Design process

 Product design at Sourcegraph is low-process and highly adaptive.
-Every project is a little bit different, but we follow the same general approach where cross-disciplinary project teams move together through **Discovery** and **Delivery** phases.
+Every project is a little bit different, but we usually follow the same general approach where cross-disciplinary project teams move together through **Discovery** and **Delivery** phases.

 - **The Discovery phase** provides space for the project team to collaborate on problem definition, [research](./user_research/index.md), ideation and experimentation, [testing](./user_research/index.md), and ultimately to converge on an outcome that the project team agrees to move forward into Delivery.